pacstall/pacup.py/README.md

   --help                          Show this message and exit.
 ```

-You can get this help text by running `pacup --help`
+You can get this help text by running `pacup --help`.

 ## How does it work?